vodenica/CMMS-HLF/01-chaincodes/06-finance/fin-chaincode/README.md

 ./network.sh up createChannel -ca -s couchdb
 ```

-Install the `Financial Operations` Smart Contract:
+Install the `Financial Operations` Chaincode:

 ```bash
 ./network.sh deployCC -ccn finance -ccv 1.0 -ccp //home/vodenica/Desktop/test-network-smart-contracts/08-Financial-Services/fin-chaincode -ccl go
 ```

-The new version of the smart contract is deployed to the `test-network` and the `test-network` is ready for testing.
-It is important to update the version in the `main.go` file before deploying the smart contract.
+The new version of the Chaincode is deployed to the `test-network` and the `test-network` is ready for testing.
+It is important to update the version in the `main.go` file before deploying the Chaincode.

 ```bash
 ./network.sh deployCC -ccn finance -ccv 1.0 -ccp //home/vodenica/Desktop/test-network-smart-contracts/08-Financial-Services/fin-chaincode -ccl go
 ```

-To test the installed `Financial Operations Services Smart Contract`, navigate to `fabric-samples/test-network` and define all necessary environment variables for `Org1MSP`.
+To test the installed `Financial Operations Services Chaincode`, navigate to `fabric-samples/test-network` and define all necessary environment variables for `Org1MSP`.
 Note that TLS is enabled in `test-network`.
 Run the following command:

 ```bash